dthyresson/netlify-plugin-redwoodjs-env-validator/README.md

 Since prefixing with `REDWOOD_ENV_` could make for long envs and re0names them (in a way) and you definitely will and should not check your `.env` to with the settings to the Github repo, then best option is to "Whitelist them in your `redwood.toml`.

-That requires that you need to keep everything in sync and up-to-date which means that you may have added a new env, but forgottent ot whitelist it; or you removed an env and it is still whitelisted, or you whitelisted and env and forgot to add it to Netlify, and so on.
+That requires that you need to keep everything in sync and up-to-date which means that you may have added a new env, but forgotten to whitelist it; or you removed an env and it is still whitelisted, or you whitelisted and env and forgot to add it to Netlify, and so on.

 The first time deploying a RedwoodJS app to Netlify, I didn't know to whitelist envs and my app broke all over the place.